-For a more up-to-date look at some of housing situation, in January 2021 there were approximately 65 homes or residential lots listed for sale in Greenfield on Zillow with an average price of \$244,440.
-In comparison to the median owner-occupied home value in 2017, this figure is approximately 44% higher.
+For a more up-to-date look at some of housing situation, in January 2024 there were 30 houses, condos, or residential lots listed for sale in Greenfield on Zillow with an average price of \$411,452.
+In comparison to the median owner-occupied home value in 2017, this figure is approximately 2.5x higher.

 Greenfield's housing affordability is a combination of these data points, in addition to many other economic, social, political, and environmental factors.
 According to the Federal Department of Housing and Urban Development (HUD), housing affordability can be defined as spending less than 30% of a household's total income on housing costs.
 Essentially, any household that pays over 30% typically must make financial choices and tradeoffs in terms of other essentials, transportation, or having a chance at long-term financial stability.
 Any household above 30% is considered to be housing cost burdened.
-In Greenfield, 29% of household are housing cost burdened and 14% spend greater than 50% of their total income on housing (extremely cost burdened).
-This means that, nearly a third of all households in Greenfield are living financially unsustainably within the community because the cost of housing exceeds income by at least 30%.
+In Greenfield, 29% of household are housing cost burdened and 70% of households earning \$49,999 or less per year are housing cost burdened while only 10% of households earning \$50,000 or more per year are housing cost burdened.
+This indicates that a greater proportion of housing cost burdened is felt by the households earning less than Greenfield's 2022 median household income (\$67,536).

 Other key data to consider in evaluating the affordability of the community is median household income and living wage.
 Living wage is defined as the minimum hourly rate that an individual must earn to support their family, if they worked full time.
-The living wage in Milwaukee County for one working adult with one child is an hourly working wage of \$25.12.
-For two working adults with two children, the hourly living wage is \$16.27.
-That's approximately \$4,019 and \$5,206 (2 adults at \$16.27 per hour) per month.
-In comparison, the median household income in 2017 in Greenfield was \$54,973 and the per capita income was \$32,816, or, approximately \$4,581 and \$2,735 a month, respectively.
+The living wage for the Milwaukee-Waukesha-West Allis metropolitan statistical area for two adults, one working with two children is an hourly working wage of \$37.41.
+That's approximately \$66,085 required annual income after taxes for the metropolitan statistical area.
+In comparison, the median household income in 2022 in Greenfield was \$67,536.
+This indicates that the median Greenfield household earned more than the minimum annual income for households with two adults, one working with two children.

-Sources: U.S. Census Bureau, American Community Survey 5-Year Estimates 2013-2017, U.S. HUD 2019 CHAS data calculated using ACS 2012-16, MIT Living Wage Calculator, 2018, and Zillow, 2021.
+Sources: U.S. Census Bureau, American Community Survey 5-Year Estimates, MIT Living Wage Calculator, 2023, and Zillow, January 2024.